 But what a wick this thing had.
 Not only had the ride been promoted in WDW pre-opening literature dating back to 1969, but four years later, in spite of all the maneuvering associated with Pirates and Big Thunder, the WRE became the centerpiece of the Walt Disney Story’s post-show on Main Street.
 A section of the WRE model – depicting the scene with the dance hall girls and the cowpoke whose horse jumped atop the saloon’s porch – was displayed in its own private hallway.**** In an adjacent alcove, the electronic version of a feathered Hoot Gibson could be found snoring away on a tree branch.
 When guests pushed a button the owl came to life and introduced himself as “the star of a brand new Western show being made for Walt Disney World.”
 He then gave a brief run-down on the process behind audio-animatronic technology.
 At the conclusion of this tutorial he urged guests to come back and visit him “at the Western River Expedition.”
 This was, by any measure, extensive publicity for a ride still being developed – let alone a ride whose prospects for realization had been largely doused before this display opened in April 1973.

-Unfortunately, this was the last bright spot in the ride's history.
+Unfortunately, this was the last bright spot in the ride’s history.
 From 1973 onward, Marc Davis dealt with an increasingly frustrating series of disappointments regarding the WRE.
-One thing he had to contend with was entirely of his own doing: the smattering of American Indian stereotypes throughout the attraction.
-Davis had worked in pretty much every potentially insulting sight gag for what he surely intended as maximum comic effect - big noses, drunkenness, the war hoop, dancing around wildly in circles, sitting "Indian-style," you name it.
-That Walt Disney Productions perpetrated these stereotypes (in films like Peter Pan and The Saga of Windwagon Smith) into the 1960s was lamentable.
-To have carried the tradition forward as part of a 1970s attraction, one which surely would have lasted into the 21st century, would have been egregious.
-Davis actually had a respect for indigenous cultures in North America and around the globe; he studied them thoroughly when attempting authentic depictions - such as the New Guinea warriors in his works of fine art.
-But he saw nothing wrong with taking the opposite road for a laugh, and that's where things got thorny.
+One thing he had to contend with was entirely of his own doing: the smattering of Native American stereotypes throughout the attraction.
+Davis had worked in pretty much every insulting sight gag for what he surely intended as comic effect – big noses, drunkenness, the war hoop, sitting “Indian-style,” you name it.
+That Walt Disney Productions perpetrated these stereotypes (in films like Peter Pan and The Saga of Windwagon Smith) into the 1960s was really wrong.
+To have carried the tradition forward as part of a 1970s attraction, one which surely would have lasted into the 21st century, would have been completely egregious.
+Davis actually had a respectful regard for indigenous cultures in North America and around the globe in terms of his fine art; he studied them thoroughly when attempting authentic depictions – such as the New Guinea warriors in his paintings.
+But he saw nothing wrong with taking the opposite road for a laugh, and that’s where things were not funny at all.